emagiz/emdocs/referenceguide/image-transformer.md

+# Image transformer
-Transformer for converting images to different formats, e.g. from GIF to JPEG.
+#### Transformer for converting images to different formats, e.g. from GIF to JPEG.
 Transformer for converting images to different formats, e.g. from GIF to JPEG.

 The payload of the message to transform must be an image (in one of the supported formats), represented as one of: